VNV Nation

-VNV Nation, also known as Victory Not Vengeance, are a British-Irish electronic music group formed in London and led by Ronan Harris in the roles of singer, songwriter and producer, with live members being keyboardists Mike Wimer and David Gerlach and percussionist Chris Roberts.
+VNV Nation, also known as Victory Not Vengeance, are a British-Irish electronic music group formed in London and led by Ronan Harris in the roles of singer, songwriter and producer, with live members being keyboardists David Gerlach and Gabriel Shaw, and percussionist Chris Roberts.

 History

 Prelude and formation

 Ronan Harris was born and raised in Dublin, Ireland, where he was exposed to electronic music via radio, from which he developed an interest in bands such as Kraftwerk, DAF and the Human League.
 In 1983, he joined a band named Die Fabrik, whose punk-inspired noise and synth style was not well received in Dublin.
 By 1989, Harris had moved to London and began composing music under the name Nation, a 1984-inspired, electronic orchestral music project.
 Harris relocated to Toronto, Canada, in 1990, but his music output stagnated until 1994 when he revived Nation, modified by his newfound motto "Victory Not Vengeance" to become VNV Nation.